CheckoutFinland/psp-api/docs/README.md

 ----- | ---- | -----------
-amount | integer | Total amount to refund this item, in currency's minor units stamp | string | Unique stamp of the refund item callbackUrls | callbackUrl | Which urls to ping after the refund has been processed
+amount | integer | Total amount to refund this item, in currency's minor units stamp | string | Unique stamp of the refund item

 An example payload: